aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 Hi, Alexey is here.
 I have some exciting news for you!

-I rewrote [Moiva.io](https://moiva.io/) from scratch and made it a Universal and Flexible tool to suit every software developer's taste be it a JavaScript, Python or [put your favorite language here] developer.
+I rewrote [Moiva.io](https://moiva.io/) from scratch and made it a Universal and Flexible tool to suit a taste of every software developer be they a JavaScript, Python or [put your favorite language here] developer.

 This article marks a third major release of Moiva.

 ![A screenshot of Moiva.io showing comparison of Vue and Svelte npm packages](/blog/images/universal-tool/full.png)

 ## What's new (in short)
-- ability to search for and get data for any GitHub repository (in addition to search and comparison of Npm packages).
+- ability to search for and get data for any GitHub repository in addition to search and comparison of NPM packages.
-- possibility to bring (relatively easy) Search, Suggestion, and Comparison capabilities to other languages package management systems like [Maven](https://mvnrepository.com/) (Java), [PIP](https://pypi.org/) (Python), or [Packagist](https://packagist.org/) (PHP).
+- possibility to bring (relatively easy) Search, Suggestion, and Comparison capabilities to other programming languages' package management systems like [Maven](https://mvnrepository.com/) (Java), [PIP](https://pypi.org/) (Python), or [Packagist](https://packagist.org/) (PHP).
 - last but not least, Moiva got [open-sourced](https://github.com/aantipov/moiva).

-## Why did I do it
+## Why I did it
 At first, I wanted to focus on JavaScript ecosystem, making npm packages first-class citizens in Moiva.io.

 The goal was to provide developers with a good tool to evaluate and compare npm packages in different dimensions - Popularity, Maintenance, Security, etc.